Boosted Rev Review: Overview

-The Boosted Rev is also Bluetooth enabled and has an app that allows you to update firmware, adjust some settings, and even has a range estimator.
+The Boosted Rev is also Bluetooth-enabled.
+It has an app that allows you to update firmware, adjust some settings, and even has a range estimator.

-The range estimator is surprisingly accurate — it predicted 12.3 miles based on the test rider’s weight, hills, and riding style.
-This isn’t too far from the10.3 miles that we got — it’s also possible we were shredding way harder than we told the app.
+The range estimator is surprisingly accurate — it predicted 12 miles based on the test rider’s weight, hills, and riding style.
+This isn’t too far from the 10.3 miles that we got — it’s also possible we were shredding way harder than we told the app.

 The throttle wheel is mounted in a titled horizontal orientation and is designed to keep your hand in a comfortable, neutral position.
-For the most part it succeeds at that — though for very long rides, as we found during our continuous range test, controlling the throttle can be fatiguing.
+For the most part, it succeeds.
+Yet, for very long rides, like our continuous range test, controlling the throttle can be fatiguing.

-In terms of comfort, it is certainly a huge step up over trigger-style throttles, such as those found on the Dualtrons; it is also infinitely more precise than thumb-actuated throttles found on a typical budget scooter.
+In terms of comfort, it is certainly a huge step up over trigger-style throttles.
+It is also infinitely more precise than thumb-actuated throttles found on a typical budget scooter.

 However, the Boosted throttle wheel is not without drawbacks.
 For instance, we found it nearly impossible to keep steady throttle control while going over bumps.
-Coupled with the instant acceleration this makes for a bit jerky ride and if the wheel gets turned when the acceleration hits, this could be dangerous.
-We had a few close calls while trying to race over bumps on a turn.
+Coupled with the instant acceleration, this makes for a bit jerky ride.

-The Rev has some of the best built-in lighting we’ve seen on any electric scooter, save the blindingly-bright Kaabo Wolf Warrior with its massive rally lights.
+The Rev has some of the best built-in lights we’ve seen on any electric scooter, save the blindingly-bright Kaabo Wolf Warrior with its massive rally lights.